jkion2/TeachMe/README.md

 - **� Learning Analytics**: Progress tracking and personalized study recommendations
 - **🏫 LMS Integration**: Canvas, Blackboard, and Google Classroom compatibility

-## 🤝 Contributing

-We welcome contributions from the community!
-Whether you're interested in:

-- **🐛 Bug fixes and performance improvements
-- **✨ New animation types and educational domains
-- **🧠 Enhanced AI agent capabilities and response quality
-- **🎨 UI/UX improvements for better accessibility
-- **📚 Documentation updates and example expansions
-- **🌍 Internationalization and localization support

-Check out our [Contributing Guidelines](CONTRIBUTING.md) to get started.

 ## 👥 Team

 Built with ❤️ by the TeachMe team for Shell Hacks 2025